mudulo/hncard/README.md

 or Github account in their bio (providing they've set up a Gravatar or Github avatar), you'll see their avatar too.

 HN Card is available for Chrome and Firefox.
-Most users will want to grab a copy from the appropriate extensions / addon store.
+You would want to grab a copy from the appropriate extensions / addon store.

 <!--- ### Safari: --->